AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-twittershare.md

 ---
 description: Twitter share tool consists of a button added to the Social share panel.
 When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
 The position of the button is fully managed by the Social share tool.
-seo-description: Twitter share tool consists of a button added to the Social share panel.
-When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
-The position of the button is fully managed by the Social share tool.
-seo-title: Twitter share

 solution: Experience Manager
 title: Twitter share
-uuid: c16ce881-e5d5-4864-bfad-69b4c9b51a21

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---